GianMarcoOddo/rmpy/rmpy/README.md

 # 1. NpVaR Module

 This module calculates the Non-parametric Value-at-Risk (NpVaR) and associated functions for single assets or portfolios using historical returns.
-The functions with the `yf_` prefix use data from the Yahoo Finance API, whereas the others use the provided returns.
+Functions with the `yf_` prefix use data from the Yahoo Finance API, whereas the others use the provided returns.
 The `_single` functions are for individual assets, and the `_port` functions are for portfolios.
 The `_conflevel_` functions calculate the NpVaR with a specified confidence level.
 The `_summary_` functions provide summaries for NpVaR calculations.
 The `_marg_NpVaRs_scale_factor` functions calculate the marginal NpVaRs given a scaling factor.
 Please refer to the code below for the syntax and examples on how to use each function.
 The input parameters and their usage are described within the comments.

 It contains the following functions: